 3Recommendations may be made to streamline the process before automating, in an effort to extract the maximum ROI value out of the project.
 Because Blue Prism bots work 24 hours a day, we make an effort to reduce the time-per-task, so the licensed bot can automate as many tasks as possible.
 This is a vital step for success.

-5Installing licenses and developing bots in the Blue Prism Studio is typically the fastest part of the project.
+5Then, we’ll install licenses and develop bots in the Blue Prism Studio to take over the task.
+This is typically the fastest part of the project.

 6During the final “roll and shake” phase of the project, we roll the bots out to take over responsibility for the task and shake any bugs out of the process.

 7As part of a rollout, Vigilant also provides a 6-month post-launch project assessment that reviews the security, governance and ROI of the project.
 Adjustments can be made if desired.